cscheid/cscheid.net/writing/scifi_notes.md

 of course completely ignorant about - you *did* read the part where I said I read mostly trash scifi, right?)

-### Polylaw
+*Polylaw*.
 What happens when cultures and communities truly internalize that they can create their own set of laws --- and splinter off to make new laws --- and that the only "meta-law" that needs to be accepted everywhere is that One Abides By The Local Laws?
 (And what happens when people, fickle as they are, choose to break the meta-law?)

-Examples: Too Like The Lightning; Accelerando; 2312; The Moon is a Harsh Mistress; The Star Fraction
+Examples: Too Like The Lightning; Accelerando; 2312; The Moon is a Harsh

-### Gender
+Mistress; The Star Fraction

+*Gender*.
 To what extent people are defined by the gender they're born in (and what does that even mean?), or the one they perform?
 What happens when people can change their own biologies, their societies?
 Are they changing their own selves?
 If so, is gender not really a part of the self?
 Who gets to decide it?
 You, or the people around you?
 Examples: Too Like The Lightning; The Rapture of the Nerds; 2312;
 Lock In

-### Power and Politics
+*Power and Politics*.
 What is power besides the ability to control other people's choices?
 Is there, fundamentally, political power that is not tyranny?
 If we accept that there exist problems that require agent coordination (subtheme: What If There is Actually Evil in This World?), then we must accept the existence of Society.
 And with it, Power - and tyranny, and violence?
 Can people escape this?

-Examples: The Star Fraction; Accelerando; Too Like the Lightning; The Red Mars Trilogy; The Long Earth; Starship Troopers
+Examples: The Star Fraction; Accelerando; Too Like the Lightning; The Red Mars Trilogy; The Long Earth; Starship Troopers; The Broken Earth Trilogy

 ## Tugging at my heart strings

-When I read these, I'm a little too suspicious that someone read into my thoughts and desires.
-It doesn't stop me from enjoying the hell out of them, though.
+When I read these, I'm a little too suspicious that someone is reading into my brain and preparing a custom-tailored dopamine delivery mechanism.
+Predictably, I can't stay away from the stuff.

-### The Nerds Shall Inherit The Earth
+*The Nerds Shall Inherit The Earth*.
 True nerdery is transcendent and badass.
 Often, it's not just math and engineering nerdery.
 It's the obsessive geeking out over some specific thing that ends up saving the world.
 Examples: Seveneves; Cryptonomicon; The Martian;

 ## Themes I wish people would just get over with

-### The Nice Guy Gets The Girl
+*The Nice Guy Gets The Girl*.
 Subthemes here include: Badass Damsel Suddenly In Distress, Only To Be Saved By Emotionally-Stunted Nerd Protagonist Who Then Realizes He Is, In Fact, Badass (But Worry Not, Damsel Will Go Back To Being A Backdrop At End of Chapter); Damsel Learns She Matters Only Through The Magic Power Of Protagonist Love.
 Sigh, enough with this shit already.
-(Bonus mini-rant: Joss Whedon is a feminist in the same sense that Hunter Thompson isn't a total misanthrope.
-Sure, the statement is true in the context of local comparisons.
+(Bonus mini-rant.
+Joss Whedon is a feminist in the same sense that Hunter Thompson isn't a total misanthrope.
+Compare it to the average of a big enough sample and you're technically right.
 But is that really the best we could do?)
 Examples: Ready Player One; The Reckoners; The Atrocity Archives;
-Altered Carbon; Artemis (though in Artemis this happens in the novel's negative space, it's sufficiently telegraphed and annoying that I can't help but bringing it up.
+Altered Carbon; Artemis (in Artemis this happens in the novel's negative space, but it's so telegraphed and annoying that I have to bring it up.
 Not to mention that Artemis suffers from [men-writing-about-womenitis](https://imgur.com/gallery/faeYP))

+*These big guns go pew pew pew and then we win*.
+I don't enjoy space opera largely because of this.
+Examples: Prador Moon, Consider Phlebas.